kieled/kieled/README.md

 Hello everyone.
 I'm a full-stack engineer.
 My main languages are `Typescript` and `Python`.
-I'm currently learning `Rust`.
-I already have more than 3 years of coding experience, including more than a year of commercial coding.
-My main focus is web development
+I'm currently loving `Rust`.
+I already have more than 4 years of coding experience, including more than a year of commercial coding.
+My main focus is web and blockchain.

 <h2/>